 Monastery and waterfall of Toxosoutos: This is a magical place where art, nature and history merge.
-The Monastery of San Xusto de Toxosoutos, where only the church is conserved, is located next to the river San Xusto, a tributary of the Soñora and offers a landscape full of impressive waterfalls.
+The Monastery of San Xusto de Toxosoutos is located next to the river San Xusto, a tributary of the Soñora and offers a landscape full of impressive waterfalls.

 Monte Louro: Monte Louro and Laguna de Xalfas are a privileged point of view.
 They are located in the outer part of the north slope of the ría and have been declared a place of natural interest.

 Muros: Muros has a variety of routes to contemplate the landscape of its municipality, in addition to the historical and artistic heritage, which includes the architecture of the old town, the various parish churches, the old Cinema Paris or the Market Building